Start creating your will or trust today

 Write your own will: You can type or even handwrite a will on your own as long as you follow all of your state’s laws.
 However, these wills offer the least protection for your heirs and may be more vulnerable to a court challenge.

-Online services generally charge half as much as an attorney to create a will.
+Online services generally charge significantly less than an attorney to create a will.

 Price of online wills: $0 to $300